sequenceiq/slider/src/site/markdown/rolehistory.md

 Once a node has been identified

-1. a container on it is located (via the existing container map)
+1. a container on it is located (via the existing container map).
+This container
+must: be of the target role, and not already be queued for release.
 1. A release operation is queued trigger a request for the RM.
 1. The (existing) `containersBeingReleased` Map has the container inserted into it